-The attribute types that have been defined are: id-aca-authenticationInfo, id-aca-accessIdentity, id-aca-chargingIdentity, id-aca-group, id-at-role, id-at-clearance.
+The attribute types that have been defined are: id-aca-authenticationInfo, id-aca-accessIdentity, id-aca-group, id-at-role, id-at-clearance.
 Extensions contain information about the attribute and how to verify it, e.g. revocation locations, keyInfo and audit Identity.